Nelarius/wrenpp/README.md

 ## TODO:

+* The new Wren API.
+These are the minimum number of  changes required to get everything to play nice with the new API:
+	* `WrenArgument` needs to call the new functions.
+	* `WrenReturnValue` needs to call the new functions.
+	* `Method` should be a wrapper around a variable and a call handle.
+Both are needed to make the call.
+	* `WrenReturnValue::ret` should be called `WrenReturnValue::set`, as it sets the return value in slot 0.
+	* Finalizer needs to be updated.
 * Another major shortcoming is non-ability to store references to instances.
 * A compile-time method must be devised to assert that a type is registered with Wren.
 Use static assert, so incorrect code isn't even compiled!
   * For instance, two separate `Type`s.
 One is used for registration, which iterates `Type` as well.
 This doesn't work in the case that the user registers different types for multiple `Wren` instances.